vesuxyz/docs/blog/2025-11-27-USDC-migration/index.md

 - One unified, canonical USDC
 - Lower risk and fewer trust assumptions
 - Fully reserved and redeemable 1:1
-- Faster, cleaner cross-chain transfers through CCTP
+- Faster cross-chain transfers through CCTP
-- Institutional on/off-ramps via Circle Mint
+- Opens the door for institutional players on Starknet

 It is the version exchanges, custodians and market makers prefer.
 For Starknet and for Vesu, this means cleaner liquidity and a more reliable setup for earning with USDC and borrowing it against Bitcoin, Ethereum and other assets.

 ## Next steps
 There’s nothing you need to do right now.
 Just check back on Wednesday when the migration starts on vesu.xyz.

-We’ll post the exact go-live announcement on X and Discord once everything is ready.
+We’ll post the exact go-live announcement on [X](https://x.com/vesuxyz) and [Discord](https://discord.gg/G9Gxgujj8T) once everything is ready.

 If you have any questions, now or during the migration, feel free to open a ticket in our [Discord](https://discord.gg/G9Gxgujj8T).
 We’re here to help.